 Kalita Wave 185 series glass, launched by Kalita is ideally suited for users looking for a competent coffee maker that brews the most delicious coffee.
 This 2013 Brewer Cup Champion offers both compatibility and easy functionality.
-Also the top quality framework ensures sturdiness.
-This coffee machine is equipped with features to allow you to create a mix of flavours, each of which is a treat to the taste buds!
-However the proprietary filters are not easily available in the stores – both online and in reality.
+Also, the top quality framework ensures sturdiness.
+This coffee machine is equipped with features to allow you to create a mix of flavors, each of which is a treat to the taste buds!
+However, the proprietary filters are not easily available in the stores – both online and in reality.

 Filtering is a cheap way of improving the taste and quality of bad coffee and Wave is a leading brand in the market delivering the best filters to customers.
 Other than that you can also try out the Bee House or other brands as well such as Kalita, Bonmac, or Melitta.

 For consumers who want a cheaper alternative, there’s always the AeroPress coffee making products that can effectively reduce the bitterness and acidity levels of coffee thereby improving the taste considerably.
-But the complex operation and slow process make it a less favourable choice when compared to the above mentioned brands.
+But the complex operation and slow process make it a less favorable choice when compared to the above-mentioned brands.

 Why is pour over coffee the best?

 There are many factors that determine the quality of the coffee prepared, the primary points being the quality of the beans used and the types of machine you use to grind them.
-Often a cheap and low grade coffee machine can ruin the flavour of the beans.
+Often a cheap and low-grade coffee machine can ruin the flavor of the beans.

-Also pre ground beans lose their taste over time so much so that even the single origin coffee from Guatemala would taste the same as some low grade coffee beans.
+Also, pre-ground beans lose their taste over time so much so that even the single origin coffee from Guatemala would taste the same as some low-grade coffee beans.
 Therefore it is best that you use freshly ground coffee and use proper quantities of it.
-Brewing the coffee for a few extra minutes using a pour dipper only enhances its flavours and textures.
+Brewing the coffee for a few extra minutes using a pour dipper only enhances its flavors and textures.

-Using an automatic dripper gives you control over the consistency of the grinded beans and proportion in which coffee and water is used.
+Using an automatic dripper gives you control over the consistency of the ground beans and proportion in which coffee and water are used.
 But most automated drippers don’t support higher temperatures and often lead to uneven distribution of water thereby reducing the extraction.
-A pour over helps you solve this problem.
+A pour-over helps you solve this problem.

-The ideal conditions for brewing include a bean powder consistency same as salt, water heated to about 202 degree F and an even distribution around the dripper.
+The ideal conditions for brewing include a bean powder consistency same as salt, water heated to about 202 degrees F and an even distribution around the dripper.